Girls Not Brides: History

+In 2019 the organisations CEO became Faith Mwangi-Powell who was a Kenyan who had previously campaigned against FGM.

 Goals and strategies

-In their goal of working towards ending child marriage, Girls Not Brides intends to work alongside and facilitate other organizations working towards the same goal.
+Girls Not Brides say their goal is working towards ending child marriage, Girls Not Brides intends to work alongside and facilitate other organizations working towards the same goal.
 Ways they intend to combat child marriage are focused on information sharing through discussion and raising awareness in communities on any level (whether local, national, or international).

 Girls Not Brides focused their 2017–2020 goals and strategies into six categories: Government, Global, Community, Funding, Learning, and Partnership.
 Government goals have adjusted from promoting national progress to making sure that high-prevalence countries are comprehensively undertaking child marriage.
 Girls Not Brides has also shifted their global goals from securing commitments to address child marriage into ensuring that the implementation of those commitments are supported by international and regional institutions.
 Community goals for Girls Not Brides centers on the importance of community-led approaches and the impact of community-based organizations.
 The organization's goals for funding tend to highlight dedicated resources in budgets and ensure an increase for community-based organizations.
 Girls Not Brides' final goal focuses on learning and research for child marriage and the effects of it, sharing the information, and ensuring that it is received and used in decision-making.